flitbit/minioc/README.md

 ### Injection

 `minioc` performs dependency injection on both factories and constructors.
-Its convention is to inject any argument whose names begin with a dollar sign ($); other named arguments must be _caller-supplied_.
+Its convention is to inject any argument whose name begins with a dollar sign ($); other named arguments must be _caller-supplied_.

 The container distinguishes between items that it can fulfill entirely from those that are registered but not fully resolvable.